-Essentially by using planks of wood to make a box in sections the length and width of a wall and three or four feet high, filling the boxes with cobbles and lime mortar (made on site, doubtless to a ‘secret’ recipe) to hold the cobbles together.
+Essentially by using wooden panels (also called shutters) to make a box in sections the length and width of a wall and three or four feet high, filling the boxes with cobbles and lime mortar (made on site, doubtless to a ‘secret’ recipe) to hold the cobbles together.

-As the boxes were filled, more planks were added, secured by upright wooden poles to keep them in place, until the walls reached the desired height.
+As the boxes were filled, more panels were added, secured by upright wooden poles to keep them in place, until the walls reached the desired height.

 It was high-tech stuff in its day and, depending on weather conditions and the labour available, would have taken quite some time and a lot of skill to construct while the mortar in each layer was allowed to harden.

 Lime mortar, unlike cement, is porous and permeable, which allows a structure to ‘breathe’; cement prevents moisture from penetrating or escaping, so rising damp or faulty drains will eventually destroy a wall.